igorwaw/advent15/README.md

 ![Python](https://img.shields.io/badge/python-3-blue) ![C](https://img.shields.io/badge/C-C99-green)

-Task 1 solved with C. I used C99 standard and only tested with GCC 12.2.0, but it should work with any C compiler.
+Task 1 and 8 solved with C. I used C99 standard and only tested with GCC 12.2.0, but it should work with any C compiler.
-Task 2 solved with Python.
-Tested with 3.10.8, should work with any Python3
+Other tasks solved with Python.
+Tested with 3.6.8 and 3.10.8, should work with any Python3 - except for task 6 which requires at least 3.8 (I used the walrus operator).

 Extra Python libraries:
 * pygame for task 6